Shabbat: Samaritans

+Samaritans observe Shabbat, during which time all electricity, with the exception of minimal lighting (kept on the entire day), in the home is disconnected, no work is done, and neither cooking nor driving is allowed.
+The Kitab at-Tabbah prohibits swearing on Shabbat, and other medieval manuscripts indicate that breaking such prohibitions was once an offense punishable by death.

+Karaite Judaism

+Karaite observe Shabbat on Saturday, but interpret Sabbath law differently from Rabbinic Judaism.
+For example, traditional Karaite practice has often been stricter about fire and electricity than mainstream Rabbinic practice.

 Islam

 Although Muslims do not observe Saturday Sabbath, the name of Saturday in the Islamic calendar, السَّبْت ALA, is etymologically-related to its Hebrew name, likewise meaning 'rest.'

 Lunar Sabbath

-Some hold the biblical sabbath was not connected to a 7-day week like the Gregorian calendar.
+Some hold the biblical sabbath was not connected to a seven-day week like the Gregorian calendar.
 Instead the New Moon marks the starting point for counting and the shabbat falls consistently on the 8th, 15th, 22nd, 29th of each month.
 Biblical text to support using the moon, a light in the heavens, to determine days include Genesis 1:14, Psalm 104:19, and Sirach 43:6–8 See references:

 Rabbinic Jewish tradition and practice does not hold of this, holding the sabbath to be based on the days of creation, and hence a wholly separate cycle from the monthly cycle, which does not occur automatically and must be rededicated each month.
 See kiddush hachodesh.